Windrush Day 2021 – The Story of Windrush

 Not In This Land Alone

-One can only hope that the mistakes of the Windrush scandal are not repeated, although the signs do not look promising.
-In our seemingly permanent climate of myopia, fear, and mistrust, it does not take much of a leap of the imagination to picture another marginalised and maltreated group uprooted and abandoned by a government acting out of incompetence and/or malice.
-But we can and should focus on the abundant positives brought by immigration and the introduction between cultures.
+One can only hope that the mistakes of the Windrush scandal are not repeated.
+We can and should focus on the abundant positives brought by immigration and the introduction between cultures.
 Imagine Notting Hill without carnival.
 Imagine there being no UK high streets with the heady aromas of Caribbean cooking.
 Imagine a UK music scene uninfluenced by the liveliness and direct social commentary of Calypso.
 And imagine a national health service or rail network not having been staffed in their time of need by immigrant workers making huge contributions to the nation they now called home.
 This Black History Month these Black Britons are honoured and celebrated, and their achievements recognised.
 Windrush is a word that evokes notions of courage, hope, adversity, diversity, oppression, and wrongdoing.
 All of these are important elements of the story.
 And it’s a story that needs to be told for generations to come.